isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. A dialog should pop up allowing you to choose the file.
 After you've chosen, the file should be immediately visible.
 1. the selected file row should be visibly distinguished from the other non-selected rows.
 Additionally, clicking on the arrow-in-square should open a new tab to view the file in Laserfiche.
 1. the breadcrumb navigation links should take us to the named locations.

+### Integration Configuration

+Prerequisites:

+- Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully

+#### Test Access Rights of Web Part
+Prerequisites:
+- the admin configuration web part must exist in a SharePoint Page
+- you must NOT BE a site owner of the site containing that page.

+Steps:
+1. Attempt to open the admin configuration web part on the protected page.
+  - Expected Results: You should not be able to do any configuring, and there should be an error message explaining that you don't have the necessary rights.

+#### Create standard profile

+Prerequisites:

+- the admin configuration web part must exist in a SharePoint Page
+- you must BE a site owner of the site containing that page.
+- finish testing the functionality of the repository explorer web part

+Steps:

+1. Go to the Profiles tab and click the `Add Profile` button.
+  - Expected Results: Something resembling the following Profile Editor appears: [Could Not Display Image](./assets/profileCreator.png)
+1. Name the Profile `Example Profile Name`, do not select a template, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
+Click the Save button.
+  - Expected Results: You should see a success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.
+1. Go to the Profile Mapping tab and click the `Add` button.
+1. Select `Document` for the SharePoint Content Type and select `Example Profile Name` for the `Laserfiche Profile`.
+Click the floppy disk icon to save.

+#### Test Profile Error Handling
+Prerequisites:

+- the admin configuration web part must exist in a SharePoint Page
+- you must BE a site owner of the site containing that page.

+Steps:
+1. Go to the Profiles tab and click the `Add Profile` button.
+1. Name the Profile, `Bad Profile`, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and select the `General` template.
+In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and `Date (2)` for the Laserfiche Field.
+  - Expected Results:
+    - You should get a warning/error that the data types don't match.
+    - You should't be able to save
+1. Delete the SP Column/LF field pair.
+  - Expected Results:
+    - You should be able to save (button not disabled)
+1. Save the Profile
+1. Add a New Profile, and name it `Bad Profile` as well.
+Attempt to Save.
+  - Expected Results:
+      - The Profile should not be added.
+      - The page should not indicate that the profile was added
+      - The page should explain that the profile was not added because a profile with that name already exists.
+1. Add a New Profile, and attempt to Save.
+  - Expected Results:
+      - The Profile should not be added.
+      - The page should not indicate that the profile was added
+      - The page should explain that the profile was not added because the profile lacked a name.
+#### Test Edit Profile

+Steps:
+1. Click the pencil button to edit a profile and add some compatible metadata mappings like a text type for the SharePoint Column and a String type for the Laserfiche Field, for example.
+Click Save.
+  - Expected Results:
+    - The page should indicate that the profile was saved.
+    - If you edit the profile, you should find that it saved your edits.

+#### Test Creating Different Profiles

+Steps:

+#### Test Default Profile
+Steps:

+### Save to Laserfiche

+Prerequisites:

+- Laserfiche Sign In Page must already exist

+#### Test happy path save

+Steps:

+1. Upload a document of some kind with some text to the Document's tab of a SharePoint site
+1. Right-click on the document.
+1. Select the Save To Laserfiche option
+1. Select View File in Laserfiche
+1. Return to the original tab and select close

+Expected Results:

+1. Does not test Integration behavior
+1. The `Save to Laserfiche` option should exist in the resulting drop down.
+1. A dialog should immediately open, and eventually display a success message and a button saying `View File in Laserfiche`
+1. The file should be opened in a new tab with a `Back` button.
+Clicking the `Back` button should display a folder view containing the document saved to Laserfiche.
+1. The dialog should disappear.
+### Begin Additions
+Admin page (https://lfdevm365.sharepoint.com/sites/TestSiteAlex/SitePages/Admin-Configuration.aspx) – On site you are an owner

+Attempt to mismatch field types in metadata mappings

+Ex/ Map SharePoint Content Type of Number to LF Field Type Date/Time

+Should prevent you from saving

+Attempt to save two profiles with same name

+Save ‘Test Profile’

+Save ‘Test Profile’

+Attempt to save with no name – Should prevent you from saving

+Edit Profile

+Update the metadata/action/etc.

+Save and click edit again to verify changes

+Add multiple profiles with:

+Different actions on save (delete, replace)

+Different metadata, things you know won’t exist at save time and things you know will exist (i.e. Author)

+Profile Mapping

+Map document to first test profile (test good case first)

+Map another content type to something else

+Test mapping default

+Admin Page – on site you are not owner

+Test that you cannot access page, it says you do not have rights

+Document save to Laserfiche

+Test expected “good” case

+With default mapping

+Test no content type on document

+Test unmapped content type

+Test mapped content type

+With NO default mapping

+Test no content type on document

+Test unmapped content type

+Test mapped content type

+Test metadata constraint failed case

+Add SharePoint Column “Actual Work” to SharePoint Library

+Add value for “Actual Work” for specific document to be very large number

+Use mapping that maps the “Actual Work” field to a number field in Laserfiche (i.e. Amount)

+Test different content type (ex/ form)

+Test required field doesn’t exist case

+Use mapping that maps a required field to a property that doesn’t exist on the document (most besides Author, Date Created, etc.)

+Test file type is URL case

+Attempt to save an item that is a URL (i.e one of the ones that has been replaced once saved to Laserfiche)

+Test replace with URL action

+Use mapping that has this action selected

+Test delete after save action

+Use mapping that has this action selected

+### End Additions